drcassar/viscnet/README.md

 [![DOI](https://zenodo.org/badge/313309589.svg)](https://zenodo.org/badge/latestdoi/313309589)
 [![arXiv](https://img.shields.io/badge/arXiv-2007.03719-b31b1b.svg)](https://arxiv.org/abs/2007.03719)

+!!!
+This is an archived repository.
+If you are interested in using ViscNet, please use the version provided in the [GlassPy](https://github.com/drcassar/glasspy) module !!!

 ViscNet is a machine learning model that can predict the temperature-dependency of viscosity of oxide liquids and the fragility index and the glass transition temperature.

 ## How to use